 We’re confirmed bookworms and think that books are always a great place to start when getting in the mood for a celebration.
 There are always so many options out there, which means it’s possible to curate a Halloween reading list that’s completely unique for you, your child or your family.

 But where on earth do you start?
-As a children’s book club, there’s nothing we love more than making recommendations, so why not check out these ideas for Halloween books for kids between 5 and 12 years old?
+There’s nothing we love more than making recommendations, so why not check out these ideas for Halloween books:

 Whether they’re new to chapter books and looking for a gentle introduction to Halloween via witches and black cats, or more advanced readers who would love getting a real scare, we hope you’ll find something that fits the bill.